Barclays PCP Compensation Claims

 What is Barclays Partner Finance PCP?

 Barclays Partner Finance PCP agreements are car finance deals arranged through dealerships acting as brokers on behalf of Barclays.
-Many of these agreements included discretionary commission arrangements that were not disclosed to customers.
+Many of these agreements included discretionary commission arrangements where the dealer could increase your interest rate to earn commission without telling you.
+This practice is now deemed unfair under consumer protection laws.

 Can I make a PCP Barclays claim if my agreement has ended?